Applications to degree programs for the 2024-2025 academic year are now closed.

 Step 1: Choose a program.

 You have several options for study at Harvard Griffin GSAS.

 The school offers master’s and PhD degrees in programs based in the arts and humanities, social sciences, natural sciences, and engineering and applied sciences.
 Many programs also allow a student to conduct more focused research by choosing an area of study.
 Review the programs on offer to decide which program best meets your academic goals.

-Are you a Harvard student looking for information on the AB/AM and AB/SM program?
-Visit the Harvard AB/AM and AB/SM program page.
+Are you a Harvard student looking for information on the AB/AM and AB/SM programs?
+Visit the Harvard AB/AM and AB/SM programs page.

 The Visiting Students Program offers you the opportunity to take classes and conduct research with faculty.

 If you are looking for a short-term research experience, consider a paid summer internship organized by Harvard Griffin GSAS, Harvard departments, and Harvard-affiliated teaching hospitals.
 The School also offers the Research Scholar Initiative, a post-baccalaureate program that enables college graduates to take part in a long-term research experience.

 Step 2: Make a note of the application deadline and review admissions policies.

 Step 3: Determine whether you need to take standardized tests and register early.

 Degree programs may require Graduate Record Examination (GRE) general test or subject test scores.
 Applicants who are non-native English speakers may be required to demonstrate English proficiency by submitting scores from an English Language test (TOEFL or IELTS).
 Review the admissions policy on English proficiency for more information.